 6. Forget the “opus”

 Remember that the clinical note is not a biography.
-In the plan section of the note, be clear and concise, including only what’s necessary so that the next person who reads it will be able to understand your reasoning.
+In the plan section of the note, be clear and concise, including only what’s necessary so that the next person who reads it can understand your reasoning.

 7. Time yourself